 1. Three words: holiday-spiced lattes

 From the infamous pumpkin spiced latte to the gingerbread latte or the unbeatable flavor of the salted carmel latte, you can easily try a new flavored latte every month… maybe more like every week.
 And what better way to keep yourself warm than with a calorie-packed sugary drink?
 But seriously, let’s save our calories for something a little more satisfying and nutrient-dense.
-I know I like to save my treat drink for wine, and sip homemade coffee drinks such as this 119 calorie Pumpkin Spice Latte or this delicious Tahini Hot Cocoa that’s heavy on the flavor and light on the excess calories and sugar.
+I know I like to save my treat drink for wine, and sip homemade coffee drinks such as 119 calorie Pumpkin Spice Latte or a delicious Tahini Hot Cocoa that’s heavy on the flavor and light on the excess calories and sugar.

 2. Baggy sweaters and long pants make it super easy to hide everything

 Who needs to work out when your outfit covers EVERYTHING?
 I love this season because it’s totally acceptable to wear sweatshirts twice your size, and baggy sweatpants are back in style.
 Even my socks are wearing socks.
 Comfy clothes season is enough to make me want to do a little dance.